 Health and aging in the Pomsky breed

-Because the Pomsky hybrid breed became popular so recently, we’re still learning about their health and lifepan.
+Because the Pomsky became popular so recently, we’re still learning about their health and lifepan.
 A Pomsky’s average life expectancy is likely 13 to 15 years.
 This is an estimate based on the average lifespan of Pomeranians and Huskies.

 An Embark Dog DNA Test looks at the following health conditions in Pomskies: